johnvoon/flask_react_redux_crud_app/README.md

 # Concept Law Firm Website

-A simple fake mobile-responsive law firm website with custom CMS hosted on digital ocean.
-It's my first website and where I learned Flask and React.
+A simple fake mobile-responsive law firm website with custom CMS hosted on Digital Ocean.
+My first experience with Flask and React.

 <strong>Check it out at: https://conceptlawfirm.xyz/</strong>